Submitting Your Idea to the Competition

 Additional Resources: Continuing the Journey

-To make sure you are kept up to date, please sign up to join our alumni mailing list!
+To make sure you are kept up-to-date, please join our Alumnae mailing list!

 If you don't have a LinkedIn account, or are younger than 16 years of age, never fear!
 We will continue to send leadership and professional development opportunities via our email newsletter.